NUbee65/Student-Info-System-ETL/Readme.md

 The repository does not contain the live website.
 That website can be reached at
 <https://cooperassetmanagement-dev-ed.lightning.force.com/lightning/page/home>.

-**DbVisualizer ERD Diagram Used to Reverse Engineer MySQL on AWS GWSIS Database**
+**MySQL Workbench ERD Diagram Used to Reverse Engineer MySQL on AWS GWSIS Database**

 ![](media/c1aeaa4db54ae5aa24c4113f232fea51.png)